Environment Seasonal Lead Counselor/Field Trip Instructor: Durham County

 * Life should be filled with adventures and a sense of wonder

 * We send every kid home dirty, tired and happy

 Revenues : Approximately $1,000,000

-How to ApplyThe Lead Camp Counselor/Field Trip Instructor application deadline is February 2, 2018.
+How to ApplyThe Lead Camp Counselor/Field Trip Instructor position will be open until filled.
+Preference will be given to early applicants.
 Only complete applications will be reviewed.
 To apply, please visit our website, schoolhouseofwonder.org, and complete the Applicant Info Form via our Join the Team page.
-Then, please submit the following via email to firstname.lastname@example.org: * A cover letter that explains your interest in working as a Lead Camp Counselor and Field Instructor at Schoolhouse of Wonder * Your resume * Three references (excluding friends and relatives) Current certification in CPR and First Aid and a successful background check are required before work can begin.
+Then, please submit the following via email to firstname.lastname@example.org: * A cover letter that explains your interest in working as a Lead Camp Counselor and Field Instructor at Schoolhouse of Wonder (maximum one page) * Your resume (maximum one page) * Please submit your resume and cover letter as one document Current certification in CPR and First Aid and a successful background check are required before work can begin.
 Schoolhouse will pursue both indicated and non-indicated references.